andrevst/fsnd-p4-item-catalog/readme.md

 ### Objectives

-- [ ] Implement a database structure
+- [X] Implement a database structure
-- [ ] Implement basic app to connect with the database
+- [X] Implement basic app to connect with the database
-- [ ] Implement Route to consult the tables
+- [X] Implement Route to consult the ships
-- [ ] Implement Route to consult add data on tables
+- [X] Implement Route to add data on tables
-- [ ] Implement Route to consult edit data on tables
+- [X] Implement Route to edit data on tables
-- [ ] Implement Route to consult delete data on tables
+- [X] Implement Route to consult delete data on tables
-- [ ] Create templates to wirk with the routes
-- [ ] add Style to it
+- [X] add Style to it
 - [ ] create Secure Login with Google
 - [ ] Make the routes Secure
 - [ ] Create Logout